What Is Digital Marketing? The Complete Guide

 Types of digital marketing

 Digital marketing isn’t a single practice but, instead, is the sum of several elements.
-Some of the most common examples of digital marketing include:
+Some of the most common examples of this marketing strategy include:

 Search engine optimization (SEO)